FortiGate

 Solution

-It is possible to force a specific certificate chain on both SSL VPN and SSL/SSH Inspection in FortiGate, but the method differs slightly between them:
+It is possible to configure a specific certificate chain on both SSL VPN and SSL/SSH Inspection in FortiGate.
+The configuration steps are different for each instance.
+These are the steps:

-1. Forcing a certificate Chain for SSL VPN: When configuring the SSL VPN portal, can explicitly select the certificate (which include the certificate chain) used for SSL VPN connections.
+1. Forcing a certificate Chain for SSL VPN: When configuring the SSL VPN portal, it is explicitly possible to select the certificate (which includes the certificate chain) used for SSL VPN connections.

 Steps: